Also known as: backlever tuck, tucked backlever, ring backlever tuck, back lever tuck

 What is Skin the Cat Backlever Tuck?

-The Skin the Cat Backlever Tuck is a medium-level ring exercise that moves from an active hang into a tucked back lever.
-It primarily targets the core, shoulders, and back, emphasizing lat-driven pulling, scapular control, and shoulder stability while improving inverted strength and controlled mobility.
+Skin the Cat Backlever Tuck is a ring-based pulling transition from an active hang into a tucked back lever.
+It primarily targets the core, shoulders and upper back and is rated medium difficulty.
+This drill builds scapular control, lat engagement and inverted stability for back lever progressions.

 How to Do Skin the Cat Backlever Tuck